-A mildly spicy peanut sauce based on the ingredients of a favorite store brand, but without any junk and easily made at home!
+A mildly spicy homemade peanut sauce based on the ingredients of a favorite store brand, but healthier and easily made at home!
+Head over to the Quick Healthy Recipes page for more great ideas.

 Spicy peanut sauce is pretty much a staple around our house, mostly for how it makes a meal easy: make some noodles or rice (or use lettuce wraps), stir-fry some veggies, pour the sauce over everything and dinner’s ready.
 Quick and flavorful – it’s a very good thing (um…do you think that’s trademarked?).